דלג לתוכן הראשי

 Supplements

-Moringa: A Very Nutritious Leaf, But What Does the Research Really Show?
+Moringa: A Highly Nutritious Leaf, But What Does the Research Really Show?

 Moringa (Moringa oleifera) has been dubbed the "miracle tree," and its powdered leaf is marketed as a superfood that cures almost everything.
-The nutritional composition is indeed impressive: vitamin A and C, calcium, iron, protein, and antioxidant polyphenols.
-But this is precisely where caution is needed: most of the dramatic data come from test tubes and animals, and human trials are small and of low to moderate quality, with weak and inconsistent signals for fasting sugar, blood lipids, and inflammation.
-In this article, we will explain what moringa truly contributes, what the evidence shows, why caution is needed with root or bark extracts, and why we rated it yellow.
+The nutritional composition is indeed impressive: vitamins A and C, calcium, iron, protein, and antioxidant polyphenols.
+But this is precisely where caution is needed: most of the dramatic data come from test tubes and animals, and human trials are small and of low to moderate quality, with weak and inconsistent signals for fasting blood sugar, blood lipids, and inflammation.
+In this article, we explain what moringa truly contributes, what the evidence shows, why you should be cautious with root or bark extracts, and why we rated it yellow.

 The reason for the excitement is understandable once you look at the nutritional composition, which is indeed impressive.
-Moringa leaf contains vitamin A, vitamin C, calcium, iron, potassium, plant protein, and antioxidant polyphenols, and in regions where food is scarce and lacking in variety, such a cheap leaf powder could be a valuable nutritional supplement.
-But there is a large gap between "nutritionally rich" and "healing diseases," and this is where precision is needed.
+Moringa leaf contains vitamin A, vitamin C, calcium, iron, potassium, plant-based protein, and antioxidant polyphenols, and in regions where food is scarce and lacking in variety, such an inexpensive leaf powder could be a valuable nutritional supplement.
+But there is a large gap between "nutritionally rich" and "cures diseases," and here we need to be precise.
 The clinical evidence in humans is much more modest than what marketing promises, and at the same time, there are safety issues that many ignore.
-In this article, we will separate facts from hype and explain why we rated moringa yellow.
+In this article, we separate facts from hype and explain why we rated moringa yellow.

 What is Moringa?